kdc898/auto-save-backup/README.md

 Status:
 5/24/26: added initial Python program that saves a backup of a specified file while in that same folder.
 More testing is needed for backups of folders.
-File name is currently hard-coded.
 The program only works when in the same folder or it throws 'File does not exists!,            please give the complete path'.